Mitch Canham

-In college, he played for the Oregon State Beavers baseball team.
-Canham was a member of both the 2006 and 2007 OSU teams which won back-to-back NCAA Baseball National Championships at the College World Series in Omaha, Nebraska.
-He was drafted by the San Diego Padres of Major League Baseball with the 57th overall pick in the 2007 Major League Baseball Draft.
+Canham played college baseball for the Oregon State Beavers, coached by Pat Casey, and was a member of the 2006 and 2007 teams that won back-to-back national championships at the College World Series.

+He was drafted by the San Diego Padres of Major League Baseball (MLB) with the 57th overall pick in the 2007 Major League Baseball Draft.

 Amateur career

 Canham played for the Lake Stevens Junior Athletic Association (LSJAA) Tigers from 1995-1996.
 Canham attended Lake Stevens High School in Lake Stevens, Washington, where he was a three-sport star and honor student.

 Canham was named to the preseason All-American second team by the Collegiate Baseball newspaper and as a third team All-American by Baseball America.
 He ended the season as a third-team All-American selection by the Collegiate Baseball newspaper.
 In 2006, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.